-Although a walk down a country road with golden-topped hay waving in the breeze below the deep greens of a heavily forested ridge may have made the Presence of the Sacred more obvious this morning, anytime we are on our feet moving through time and space we have the opportunity to get out of our heads and into our bodies, to come to our senses.
+Although walking through the grandeur of Mother Nature along a country road is certainly quite wonderful, anytime we are on our feet moving through time and space we have the opportunity to get out of our heads and into our bodies, to come to our senses.

 Even getting up from your desk and walking to the door can be an opportunity to Practice.
 With Mindfulness that door may open into the Miraculous.